wp-plugins/meks-easy-ads-widget/readme.txt

 3. Widget in action example

 == Changelog ==

+= 1.1.5 =
+* Full compatibility with new WordPress customizer in WP 3.9+

 = 1.1.4 =
 * Fixed issue with "Add New" button not working on specific OS/Browser configurations